Best Things To Do At Florence'S Piazza Di Duomo

 Useful information

-Book a tour of the Baptistery and the Dome
+- Tour: You can book a tour of the Baptistery and Brunelleschi's dome from RM338

 View the different monuments of Florence from the terrace of the Duomo